manetu/temporal-clojure-sdk/doc/workflows.md

 ## What is a Workflow?

-Workflows are resilient programs, meaning that they will continue execution even in the presence of different failure conditions.
+Workflows are resilient programs that will continue execution even under different failure conditions.

-Workflows encapsulate execution/orchestration of Tasks which include Activities and child Workflows.
-They also need to react to external events, deal with Timeouts, etc.
+Workflows encapsulate the execution/orchestration of Tasks, including Activities and child Workflows.
+They must also react to external events, deal with Timeouts, etc.

 In this Clojure SDK programming model, a Temporal Workflow is a function declared with ([defworkflow](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.workflow#defworkflow))